 Decorated defects.
-If we are interested in making paramagnetic states, one way to do it is to begin with the ordered state, and then destroy the order by condensing defects, like the ones we studied in §1.
-This point of view in terms of defects in the would-bebose-condensate turns out to be very fruitful.
+If we are interested in making paramagnetic states, one way to do it is to begin with the ordered state, and then destroy the order by condensing (topologically-protected) defects, like domain walls and vortices of the order parameter.
+This point of view in terms of defects in the would-be-bose-condensate turns out to be very fruitful.
 The completely trivial Mott insulator of the bosons with U(1) symmetry is described in this language as a condensate of featureless vortices (in 2+1d; in 3+1d they are vortex loops).
-(With \mathbb{Z}2 symmetry, we would talk about domain walls instead.)
+(With $\mathbb{Z}2$ symmetry, we would talk about domain walls instead.)
 More interesting states are obtained instead if the defects in the order carry some kind of decoration.
 A scheme for understanding SPT states then follows by characterizing possible decorations of the defects.
 I will not pursue it explicitly here.